-- Sign into the Tanium Console as a user with the Administrator role.
+- Sign in to the Tanium Console as a user with the Administrator role.

-- From the Main menu, click Tanium Solutions.
+- From the Main menu, go to Administration > Configuration > Solutions.

 - Under Connect, click Uninstall.

-- Review the summary and click Proceed with Uninstall.
+- Review the summary and click Uninstall.

 - When prompted to confirm, enter your password.